cocos/cocos-docs/en/getting-started/quick-start.md

 Although lots of people will ignore sound when playing smartphone games, for the completeness of the workflow presented in this tutorial, we still have to supplement the task of adding sound effects.

-> Starting from 1.10, the AudioClip usage is somewhat different from the original.
-If you are using an older version of Creator, check the [older version of the document](https://github.com/cocos-creator/creator-docs/blob/8e6e4d7ef644390ec40d6cc5d30d8f1e96e46855/zh/getting-started/quick-start.md#%E5%8A%A0%E5%85%A5%E9%9F%B3%E6%95%88)。

 ### Jumping sound effect

 Firstly, add the jumping sound effect.
 Open the `Player` script and add the `jumpAudio` property that quotes the sound document resource: